 We recognise that parents are the first and most important teachers of their children, particularly in the handing on of the faith.

 Our RE curriculum is based upon the core resources recommended by the Diocese, Come and See.
-We also use the Diocesan recommended materials entitled ‘A Journey In Love’ the teaching of Relationships and Sex Education.
+We also use the Diocesan recommended materials from Ten Ten entitled ‘Life to the full’ the teaching of Relationships and Sex Education.